prettier/prettier/docs/configuration.md

 - A `.prettierrc` file, written in YAML or JSON, with optional extensions: `.yaml/.yml/.json/.js`.
 - A `.prettierrc.toml` file, written in TOML (the `.toml` extension is _required_).
-- A `prettier.config.js` file that exports an object.
+- A `prettier.config.js` file that exports an object, note is interchangeable with `.prettierrc.js`.
 - A `"prettier"` key in your `package.json` file.

 The configuration file will be resolved starting from the location of the file being formatted, and searching up the file tree until a config file is (or isn't) found.